Shikaga/PitchBlackAnalysis/index.md

 After panning of *The Chronicles of Riddick* by critics, fans and general audiences alike, it seemed as though Riddick was headed to the graveyard of failed franchises.

 It's baggage was unwieldy and direction unclear.
-And while this would have been fine had the film made money, the box office receipts were unimpressive, and it seemed as though Riddick would not be returning to the silver screen.
+And while a solid financial return may have allowed the franchise to struggle on, the box office receipts were unimpressive, and it seemed as though Riddick would not be returning to the silver screen.

-Solution

-A discussion about how a sequel to a movie like *Pitch Black* can best be executed.
-Can it?
+But return it did.
+After nearly a decade, and largely due to Vin Diesel himself, the Riddick franchise returned to cinemas, this time in the guise of the simply named *Riddick*.

+But how do you resurrect a franchise that was so unapologetically blindsided by the previous film?

+There were several possible solutions to the problem.
+Creating a prequel is of course always an option, in particular the story of how Riddicks escape from Butcher Bay is an obvious story to tell.

+Or perhaps, simply tell a story in the same universe, and bring Riddick in as *Shane (1953)* like character.

-How then, do you create a sequel to a movie like *Pitch Black*?
-Well it seems that Vin Diesel seems to think that you do it by remaking it within it's own continuity.
-And is he wrong?
+But it seems that Vin Diesel decided that the best way to proceed, was to instead remake *Pitch Black* within its own continuity.

-Not really.
-Riddick is a good film, all things considered.
-It quickly jettison's the extraneous Necromonger plot lines alla Alien 3, and adds a family member bent on revenge for his family member that Riddick killed in the first film, alla Die Hard with a Vengeance.
+Now, is *Riddick* really a remake of *Pitch Black*, I hear you ask.
+Well, obviously it is not a direct remake, but it is undoubtedly a spiritual remake, and the film itself knows that, and never lets you forget

 The film is heavy handed in its use of repetition, both of plot points and shots.
 In many ways it is these scenes that are the best in the movie.

+*Riddick* quickly jettison's the extraneous Necromonger plot lines alla *Alien 3 (1992)*, and adds a family member bent on revenge, alla *Die Hard with a Vengeance (1995)*.

 What about the "superhero effect"?
 Yes, it is there.
 The Riddicck in *Riddick* is significantly more powerful than his counterpart in *Pitch Black*.
-But it is not quite to the same degree that *Chronicles* go to.
+But it is not quite to the same degree that *Chronicles* go to, primarily because the stakes have been lowered to the level that you would expect Riddick to be able to deal with.

 This Riddick can be hurt.
 He makes mistakes.
 He gets captured.
 And in the final "climax" of the film, he even needs too be saved by his enemies.

 There are many problems with the *Riddick*.
 For starters, the film really needs to have it's dialog almost completely rewritten from scratch.